conda/conda-libmamba-solver/docs/dev/sharded.md

 repodata for those packages, and look for all package names listed in their dependencies.
-We repeat the process for every discovered package name that we have not already visited, fetching repodata shards or examining all artifacts with that package name found in a monolithic `repodata.json`.
+We repeat the process for every discovered package name that we have not already visited, fetching repodata shards or examining all artifacts with that package name as found in monolithic `repodata.json`.
 This process gathers all versions of all packages that we might depend on.
 We do not consider package versions at this stage; that's the solver's job.